syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/getting-started.md

 {% endhighlight %}

-4. For Type A, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Content.html) property.
+4. For first case, set the view over which the SfPopupLayout should be displayed as the content of the SfPopupLayout using the [SfPopupLayout.Content](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Content.html) property.

-5. Create an instance of the SfPopupLayout control and set it as ContentView of that Activity.
+5. Create an instance of the SfPopupLayout control and set it as content view of that activity.

-If we run the previous sample, the following output will appears on Android device as follows:
+Run the previous sample to get the following output on Android device.
 ![](GettingStarted_images/DefaultAppearance.png)

 ### Customize positioning

-The SfPopupLayout allows showing the pop-up content at various position.
+The SfPopupLayout allows showing the pop-up content at various positions.

 The following list of options are available to position the SfPopupLayout in the desired position:

-* Center positioning: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display SfPopupLayout at the center.
+* Center positioning: Use the [SfPopupLayout.IsOpen](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~IsOpen.html) property or [SfPopupLayout.Show()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the center.
 * Absolute positioning: Use the [SfPopupLayout.Show(x-position, y-position)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~Show.html) to display the SfPopupLayout at the specified X and y positions.
 * OnTouch: Use the [SfPopupLayout.ShowAtTouchPoint()](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowAtTouchPoint.html) to display the SfPopupLayout at the touch point.
 * Relative positioning: Use the [SfPopupLayout.ShowRelativeToView(View, RelativePosition)](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfpopuplayout/Syncfusion.SfPopupLayout.Android~Syncfusion.Android.PopupLayout.SfPopupLayout~ShowRelativeToView.html) to display the SfPopupLayout at any of the 8 positions relative to the specified view.